 Vismaya, meaning magical place, is a gorgeously restored luxury heritage villa on the banks of Vembanad Lake.
 The villa is believed to be more than 400 years old and it once belonged to one of the village chieftains.
 It has only two bedrooms and a private swimming pool, set on extensive grounds.
 Treat yourselves!
 You'll adore it and won't want to leave.

 Notably, the property is part of the original Kavanattinkara estate that belonged to Alfred George Baker -- an English farmer who laid the foundations of Kumarakom by reclaiming 500 acres of wetlands in the 1840s.
 A feature of the resort is its 40 unconventional cottages on stilts, overlooking canals and the lake.
 If you're traveling on a budget but still want resort facilities, this is the place to stay!

 This inexpensive gem has just six guest rooms in a traditional Kerala house.
 Remotely located on the Meenachil river (which flows into Vembanad Lake), around 15 minutes from Kottayam town, it's an excellent place for couples who are looking for a tranquil getaway, off the beaten track.
-The house has a verdant garden and peaceful outlook onto the river, and provides a simple village-style Kerala backwaters experience.
+The house has a verdant garden and peaceful outlook onto the river and provides a simple village-style Kerala backwaters experience.
 Attractive package deals, including a night on a houseboat, are offered.

 The family-run Vembanad Lake Villas is another recommended budget option in serene surroundings away from it all.
 There are five cottages on the property, set amongst six acres of land near Vaikom village on the outskirts of north Kumarakom.
 It has canals running through it, and a huge variety of plants and birds.
 The cottages have verandahs that either face the lake, or canals and paddy fields.
 A highlight is the authentic Kerala cuisine that's cooked fresh by the hosts and is absolutely delicious.
 Children will enjoy the paddle boats.
 It's a super value for money and perfect for relaxation.